basbossink/presentations/functional-programming/notes.markdown

     + Python
     + Ruby
     + Scala
+- F# no interpreter on the fly compilation

 ### Type inference

 - Lately mostly doing Haskell, preperation a bit disappointing F# inference does not use info about signature sqrt Haskell does.
+- Haskell :type ghci is different from type of bound expression

 ### Pattern matching

 - Examples
 - F# supports **Active Patterns** functions to be run as part of pattern matching Makes it possible to match over arbitrary types and paremeterize pattern matching.

 ### Algabraic data types

 - What's in a name
+- Abstraction of tuple/enum

+> an algebraic data type (sometimes also called a variant type[1]) is a datatype each of whose values is data from other datatypes wrapped in one of the constructors of the datatype.
+Any wrapped datum is an argument to the constructor

 - Somewhat similar to `union`

 ### Function Composition

+- Examples

 ### Anonymous function (lamdba expressions)

+- Examples

 #### Closure